Socially Vulnerable Survival Theory - Why the Right to Survival is Necessary -

 Consequently, it can also lead to feelings of worthlessness stemming from a loss of confidence due to an inability to demonstrate one’s abilities.

-To realise this, a health-first principle is indispensable.
+To realise this, a health-first approach is indispensable.

 Humans are different creatures; individual differences in ability exist, and some people cannot demonstrate their abilities.
 It is necessary to instil at the educational level that there are times and circumstances when people cannot work, and that there are problems beyond the control of effort alone.